Medicare Enrolled

 What this data tells you about Dr. Drengler

-Dr. Ronald Drengler is a medical oncology in San Antonio, TX, with 19 years in practice.
+Dr. Ronald Drengler is a medical oncology specialist in San Antonio, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Drengler performed 223,535 Medicare services across 3,891 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Drengler received a total of $7,743 from 69 pharmaceutical and/or device companies across 370 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in medical oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.